5 Sites, Quizzes, and Apps Every Voter Needs to Master the Issues

 Once upon a time, voting in America was for the few and the privileged.
-Nowadays, even though voting is for nearly all citizens of legal age, only about half of eligible citizens summon the motivation to actually get into a voting booth.
+Nowadays, even though voting is for nearly all citizens of legal age, only about half summon the motivation to actually get into a voting booth.

 It’s not for lack of knowledge.
 Thanks to easy, accessible resources like Buzzfeed, “Last Week Tonight,” and your incredibly opinionated cousin on Facebook, there have never been more ways to read about politicians and the election process.